unixdaddy/do_ansible/Environment.md

-Environment Details (Not all are used for this Repo)
+## Environment Details (Not all are used for this Repo)
 ---

-This Section is useful because it provides insight into the tools and environment being used
+This Section is useful because it provides insight into the general tools and environment I use for development purposes

 *My local environment consists of*
 1. Ansible Engine 2.9 /Tower 2.8.1 Centos Stream 8.3 (VirtualBox - 2vCPU, 5GB Memory and 30GB Disk Space)